brajeshwar/brajeshwar.github.io/_posts/2011/2011-11-24-25-fun-holiday-ipadiphone-games-and-apps-for-your-kid.md

----
-layout: post
-title: 25+ Fun Holiday iPad/iPhone Games and Apps for your kid
+# 25+ Fun Holiday iPad/iPhone Games and Apps for your kid
----

 <a href="http://laaija.com/">My daughter</a> turns three this December (2011).
 She has had an iPad since her Second Birthday.
 Here are the top Games and Apps my daughter loves to play.
 I hope your kid will like it too and keep them happy, while having fun during the Holidays.